dynaconf/dynaconf/docs/guides/usage.md

     dynaconf_merge: true
 ```

-The `dynaconf_merge` token will mark that object to be merged with existing values (of course `dynaconf_merge` key will not be added to the final settings it is jsut a mark)
+The `dynaconf_merge` token will mark that object to be merged with existing values (of course `dynaconf_merge` key will not be added to the final settings it is just a mark)

 The end result will be on `[development]` env: